-Following on from example 1, you have been self-employed for some years now with your accounting period ending 30 June each year.
+Following on from example 1, the individual has been self-employed for some years now and decides to shorten their accounting period to 31 May each year.

 Overlap profits will be for one month – June 2020.

-If your new accounting date is less than 12 months after the end of the basis period for the previous tax year, your basis period is the 12 months ending on the new accounting date.
+If the new accounting date is less than 12 months after the end of the basis period for the previous tax year, the basis period is the 12 months ending on the new accounting date.

-Whilst you don’t have to ask HMRCs permission to change your accounting date, there are some rules you need to follow:
+Whilst you don’t have to ask HMRCs permission to change your accounting period, there are some rules you need to follow:

 - the first accounts for the new accounting date, must not be more than 18 months

-- if you changed accounting date in any of the previous 5 tax years, you must tell us why you’ve made the change – you can’t switch to get a tax advantage, any changes must for genuine business reasons.
+- if a previous change in accounting date occurred in any of the previous 5 tax years, HMRC must be given a valid reason for the change.
+Changes can’t be made to get a tax advantage, any changes must for genuine business reasons.

 - 5 April or;